alackles/CMSC-150-WT-23/_pages/guides/practice_exam-2.md

 ### Proficiency

 - [ ] Program produces the correct output but is missing one of the other mastery requirements, **OR**
-- [ ] Program does not produce the correct output or is not complete, but you write up a short (3-4 sentence) explanation of where you got stuck and include a sample output for your code vs. what it should be outputting, **OR**
+- [ ] Program hits at least 4 of the first 5 Mastery requirements **AND** you write up a short (3-4 sentence) explanation of where you got stuck and include a sample output for your code vs. what it should be outputting, **OR**
-- [ ] Program does not produce the correct output or is not complete, but you give a plain-English explanation of the algorithm you would write but cannot figure out how to write in Java
+- [ ] Program hits at least 4 of the first 5 Mastery requirements **AND** you give a plain-English explanation of the algorithm you would write but cannot figure out how to write in Java